 - Bone fractures.
 Broken bones and multiple fractures may require surgical intervention, extensive healing times, and serious permanent disability.

 - Nerve, muscle, and tissue damage.
-In some cases, a cyclist may suffer extensive and potentially disfiguring lacerations and de-gloving injuries.
+In some cases, a cyclist may suffer extensive and potentially disfiguring lacerations and degloving injuries.
 This may cause permanent impairment if nerves and muscles are damaged.

 - Wrongful death.
 All too often, cycling injuries may be widespread and serious enough to cause wrongful death.
 This is especially true if the accident occurs at high speeds.

 This should cover the cost of your medical bills, bike repair or replacement, and other damages, including full compensation for pain, suffering, and loss of enjoyment of life.
 However, insurance companies often try to dismiss bike accident claims or offer low settlements.
-To obtain a full and fair offer, consult with one of our bicycle accident lawyers.
+To obtain a full and fair offer, consult with one of our bicycle accident lawyers in Washington, DC.

 A bike accident can occur in virtually any circumstance, especially if a negligent or distracted motorist fails to notice a bicyclist.
 While cyclists cannot always avoid crashes caused by negligent drivers, you may be able to lower your risk of serious personal injuries by being familiar with common types of bicycle accidents, such as: